harrywykman/pisticci_farm_project_documentation/pisticci_project_handover_manual.md

 ### Fertility

-Soil is at the heart of any growing system with integrity.
+Soil is at the heart of any vegetable growing system with integrity.
 The Pisticci Farm project utilises a number of strategies for developing and maintaining a healthy soil for the production of healthy nutritios plants.
 These include:

  - composting
  - soil testing and ammending for mineral balance